dbgwen/Artificial-Intelligence-Implementation-Methodology/README.md

 # Artificial-Intelligence-Implementation-Methodology
-Repository for all things related to the Artificial Intelligence Implementatin Methodology (AIIM) Framework
+Repository for all things related to the Artificial Intelligence Implementation Methodology (AIIM) Framework

 There are three parts to this project: